How can we help you today?

 You’re not alone.
 It’s a tough choice many website owners face.
 The good news is, we’re here to help you figure it out.
 Join us as we talk about what makes each extension special, how they affect your brand, and which one will best serve your business website’s goals.

-What are.com and .net domain name extensions?
+What are .COM and .NET domain name extensions?

 Both .com and .net are what you’d call generic top-level domains (gTLDs), or simply domain extensions.
 They’re the most common ones you’ll come across when creating a website.
 Along with other popular gTLDs like .org, .co, and .io, they make up 43% of all registered domain names—meaning nearly half of all websites in the world use one of these.